 One view is that the GAC is limited by its role as an advisory body only.
 In addition, some have noted that further integrating the GAC into multistakeholder policy development has several obstacles, including misunderstandings about the GAC as an organization of nation state representatives [source: UK].
 Another view is that broadening the exchanges between the GAC, the ICANN Board and other members of the ICANN community could overcome these misunderstandings [source: U.S.A.].

 There are some occasions where the ICANN Board has not requested GAC’s opinions or rejected GAC’s advice, despite public policy implications relating to the issues under discussion .
 There have been joint efforts between the ICANN Board and GAC to address the concern of integrating the GAC more effectively into ICANN’s structure, which were further advanced by the Accountability and Transparency Review Team (ATRT) [source: U.S.A., ].
 The report issued by the Joint Working Group (JWG) of the ICANN Board and the GAC in 2011 contains several recommendations.
+The recommendations from the JWG and the ATRT are currently being advanced by a joint Board-GAC Recommendations Implementation (BGRI) Working Group.

 3. Conclusion